Vegan Easter Guide — Chocolate Bunnies, Easter Eggs, & Brunch Ideas!

 Vegan Cream-Filled Chocolate Eggs

 If you’re a lover of the ooey-gooey, cream-filled Cadbury eggs, you’re in luck.
 Several companies have started to replicate this using all vegan ingredients.
-Obsessive Confection Disorder, No Whey Chocolate, Timeless Coffee (an all-vegan café and bakery in Oakland and Berkeley, California), and Moo Free make vegan Cadbury eggs and they are awesome.
+No Whey Chocolate and Moo Free make vegan Cadbury eggs and they are awesome.
 You can also find foil-wrapped vegan chocolate eggs (as well as bags, boxes, and vegan chocolate bunnies) at Amanda’s Own.

 Making your own vegan cream-filled chocolate eggs might be fun, too!
-Here are a few recipes that I found that are super close to the original.
-If you don’t mind taking the time, they’re sooo worth it.
-They’re all slightly different in texture, flavor, and shape, so you can choose which recipe works for you!
+Here are a few recipes that are super close to the original.
+If you don’t mind taking the time, they’re worth it.
+Each cream egg recipe is slightly different in texture, flavor, and shape, so choose whichever looks best to you.

 • Instead of using plastic eggs that open, choose colorful little canvas drawstring bags for storing small gift items.